G1 Beijing–Harbin Expressway: History

 The first section of the Beijing–Harbin Expressway, opened in the 1990s was the short-lived Jingqin Expressway, running between the outskirts of Beijing and Qinhuangdao.

-In 1990s the expressway was extended northeast from Qinhuangdao to Shenyang and westward to the 4th Ring Road in Beijing to become the Jingshen Expressway.
+In the 1990s the expressway was extended northeast from Qinhuangdao to Shenyang and westward to the 4th Ring Road in Beijing to become the Jingshen Expressway.
 The 658 km expressway from central Beijing to Shenyang was completed in time for the 50th anniversary of the People's Republic of China.
 It opened to the general motoring public on September 15, 1999, after four years of work on different sections.

 The expressway was extended to Harbin during the rapid expansion of the Chinese expressway system in the 2000s.
 The completed expressway was opened on September 28, 2001.
 It is now one of the seven radial expressways emanating from Beijing.

 Improvements were made to the expressway in 2003 and 2004 by removing several toll stations in 2003 and repairing the previously uneven road surface between the 6th Ring Road and Xijizhen in Beijing in 2004.

 On October 8, 2004, 36 vehicles were involved a horrendous series of car crashes on the expressway.
 The crashes occurred in the westbound lanes near the interchange with the Jinji Expressway, in the Tianjin municipality.
 Traffic was delayed up for over one and a half hours.